-- Each adult, age 18 or older, can get a free copy of their credit report every year: AnnualCreditReport.com. - If you are interested in knowing your credit score, you can order your free credit report and score at: CreditKarma.com. - NJ and NY have statute of limitations of six years on all types of loans, including those from written contracts and credit cards.
-If a consumer's debt is more than six years overdue, the lender can no longer take action in order to collect the debt in some cases. - If applying for an NDI AT loan, the loan program will soft-pull your credit report(s) and set up an appointment to review items when your application is submitted to NDI.
+- Each person can get a free copy of their credit report every year: AnnualCreditReport.Com. - If you are interested in knowing your credit score, you can order your free credit report and score at Credit Karma. - If applying for a NDI AT loan, the program will soft-pull your credit report(s) and set up an appointment to review items when your loan application is submitted to NDI. - The spending plan can demonstrate enough income to cover monthly expenses, outstanding credit and the loan and insurance for the AT if appropriate. - A person who has filed Bankruptcy needs to wait 3 years, from the date of bankruptcy discharge before applying for a loan with NDI and partnering financial institutions.

-Bankruptcy

-People who have filed Bankruptcy need to wait 3 years, from the date of bankruptcy discharge before applying for a loan with NDI.